CGWang/migrate_git_repo_to_svn/README.md

 # Env Requirements:
 1. Mac.
-  --(I tested on macos Catalina, but it should work on windows powershell or linux shell).
+(I tested on macos Catalina, but it should work on windows powershell or linux shell).
 2. Python3.